isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-create-topics.md

 >
 > If your administrator has configured your Web Editor to check out files before editing, then you will not be able to edit a file until you check it out.
 Similarly, if configured, you will be asked to check-in any checked-out file before closing it.

+>[!IMPORTANT]
+>
+> Once you have created your DITA topic, keep saving the changes to your working copy and create a new version once you have completed the updates to your topic.

 **Parent topic:**[Create and preview topics](create-preview-topics.md)